tevoran/T3Vtech-3/doc/api.md

 	const uint32_t res_x,
 	const uint32_t res_y,
 	const bool fullscreen,
+	const int msaa,
 	const bool quiet);
 ```
+The msaa value is used for anti-aliasing.
+The engine currently uses MSAA for anti-aliasing.
+Typical values are 0 (no anti-aliasing), 2, 4 or 8.
+The higher the value the more expensive a frame becomes.

 The quiet toggle tells the engine if it should show non-error messages or not.
 Error messages are still visible in quiet mode.

 If you call other T3Vtech3 functions without initializing the engine first then the behaviour is undefined.